In this article we talk about the 10 useful pieces of information to know before leaving for Colombia.

 AND NO, YOU DON’T HAVE A CHOICE.

-There are, for example:
+There are for example:

-In any case, don’t hesitate to taste them and compare varieties.
-It can be eaten plain or with a little butter for breakfast, it can be found as an accompaniment to a meal, a bit like bread, and it can also be eaten “rellena”, i.e. garnished with various things, meat, chicken, shrimps, etc. in which case it’s a “dish” to be eaten on the go, like a sandwich, when you’re in a hurry or looking for something to eat on the cheap.
-It’s just impossible to pass up an arepa in Colombia, so don’t hesitate to try them and decide which is your favorite!
-Each vendor has his or her own way of doing things, so it’s up to you to find the best cook!
+In any case, don’t hesitate to taste them and compare the varieties.
+You can eat it plain or with a bit of butter for breakfast, you can find it as a side dish for a meal, a bit like bread, and you can also enjoy it “rellena”, that is to say filled with various things, meat, chicken, shrimp, etc., at that moment it is a “dish” to eat on the go, like a sandwich, when you’re in a hurry or looking to eat cheaply.

 Prepare for all climates before you leave